Greg Romero

 ONE-ACT: A plastic water bottle named Sam has lost her parents in The Gyres, a swirling ocean landfill twice the size of Texas.
 With help from a blue crab with a giant claw, a parrot who thinks she is a seagull, and The Oldest Sea Turtle That Ever Lived, Sam embarks on a family-friendly, music-filled, epic journey to save us all from the lonely, swirling vortex of thrown-away things and lost hope.

-FULL-LENGTH (60 - 65 minutes): William Tell sees the world as one giant hologram after shooting his son in the face.
-Lorna carries an extra pair of rubber boots as she speaks through the waves of the Pacific Ocean.
-Dr. Abernathy, a physical scientist - and also a wolf - howls through the rings of Saturn in a 24-hour diner that is also a wilderness.
-What if someone was trying really hard to reach you and you couldn't hear them?
+FULL-LENGTH (60 - 65 minutes): William Tell shows you how the world is just one giant hologram now that he has shot his son in the face.
+Lorna carries an extra pair of rubber boots, identifying all the trees, as she speaks through the waves of the Pacific Ocean.
+Dr. Abernathy, a science professor - and also a wolf - howls through the rings of Saturn in a 24-hour diner that is also a wilderness.
+What if someone was trying really hard to speak to you and you couldn't hear them?

 TEN-MINUTE: Three versions (past, present, future) of a young couple stay up all night trying to break the record.